JohanOhlin/divingintoazure/_posts/2019-04-02-configuration-providers-in-aspnet-core.markdown

 #### File Configuration

 The built in support allows you to import JSON, XML and INI files into your configuration.
-Read [this blog post]({{ site.baseurl }}{% post_url 2019-03-25-configuration-in-asp-net-core %}) for examples of how to use the standard <code class="code">appsettings.json</code> file for defining your configuration.
+Read [this blog post]({{ site.baseurl }}{% post_url 2019-03-25-configuration-in-asp-net-core %}) for examples of how to use the standard `appsettings.json` file for defining your configuration.

-ASP.NET Core also searches for a settings file with the current environment in the name, as in <code class="code">appsettings.{Environment}.json</code>.
+ASP.NET Core also searches for a settings file with the current environment in the name, as in `appsettings.{Environment}.json`.
 The environment specific configuration file is imported after the generic one and will thus override the generic values.

-The pre-defined environments are <code class="code">Development</code>, <code class="code">Staging</code> and <code class="code">Production</code>, but you can specify environments yourself if needed.
+The pre-defined environments are `Development`, `Staging` and `Production`, but you can specify environments yourself if needed.
 These environments are written with the first character as upper case and the rest lower case.
 This is important if you are using the code in case sensitive environments, i.e. Linux.

 #### Environment Variables

-Per default, only environment variables prefixed with <code class="code">ASPNETCORE_</code> will be included.
+Per default, only environment variables prefixed with `ASPNETCORE_` will be included.
 The prefix will be removed before the variables are used in the hierarchy.
 The prefix can be changed to a custom string if needed (see example [here](#customization)).

 To match the content of this appsettings.json file